MZt92-ui/tableau-challenge/README.md

-# Project: Citi Bike Program Pre-Covid-19 Performance Analysis
+# Project: Citi Bike Program Pre-Covid-19 Performance
 **The project aimed to find patterns in how Citi Bike Program was utilized before Covid-19 specifically in the year 2019.
 The project was prepared for the Monash Data Analytics Bootcamp study, with the purpose to apply python, tableau, and statistical concepts for real-life datasets.**

 ## Citi Bike Program & Dataset
 Citi Bike is a privately owned public bicycle sharing system serving the boroughs of New York City.
 <br>The Citi Bike operator has made monthly riding records available to the public in csv formats, which is accessible in [Link](https://ride.citibikenyc.com/system-data).
-The information includes demographic entries, start & end stations, start & end time and etc.
+The information includes demographic entries, start & tilend stations, start & end time and etc.

 ## Project Scope & Procedure
 This project was to answer below questions: